apsalverda/apsalverda/README.md

 #### [ebird-report-user-data-R](https://github.com/apsalverda/ebird-report-user-data-R)
 A dynamic report, created in Quarto/R, based on your personal eBird data.

 🐦‍⬛ Why are all my personal projects focused on bird data?
 I started birding a couple of years ago and got hooked.
-I created the quiz, dashboard and dynamic report below to improve my birding skills and to support my birding activities.
+I created the quiz, dashboard and dynamic report above as well as the menu bar tool below to improve my birding skills and to support my birding activities.
 I hope that they will be useful for other birders.

 ### Tools